Dancing on My Own: Commercial

 "Dancing on My Own" debuted at number two on the Sverigetopplistan chart on the issue dated 11 June 2010.
 The song ascended and descended between number two and number three over its first seven weeks, before reaching the top position on the issue dated 30 July 2010 where it remained for two weeks.
 The song became Robyn's first number one on the chart, as well as her seventh top-ten hit.
 It spent 18 consecutive weeks in the top ten and was present on the chart for a total of 40 weeks, finishing as the sixth best-selling song of 2010.
 In Denmark, "Dancing on My Own" debuted at number 33 on the issue dated 18 June 2010.
 After steadily ascending on the chart for several weeks, the song reached its peak of number two on the issue dated 6 August 2010.
 It has since then been certified platinum by the International Federation of the Phonographic Industry in Denmark for selling over 30,000 units.
 In Norway, the song debuted at number six, which became its peak.

 The song peaked at number 22 on the European Hot 100 Singles chart, becoming her highest-peaking solo song on the chart.
 On the UK Singles Chart, it debuted and peaked at number eight on the issue dated 26 June 2010, immediately becoming Robyn's best charting single in the country since "With Every Heartbeat" in 2007.
-"Dancing On My Own" also reached number three on the UK Dance Chart.
+It also reached number three on the UK Dance Chart.
+In July 2026, "Dancing on My Own" surpassed the one million sales mark in the United Kingdom, with 1,003,469 units moved since the song's release.
 In the United States, "Dancing On My Own" debuted at number 40 on the Hot Dance Club Songs chart.
 On the issue dated 17 July 2010, it reached its peak of number three and stayed on that position for two weeks.